troessner/reek/docs/API.md

 ```

 Reek will load this file automatically by default.
 If you want to load the
-configuration explicitely, you can use one of the methods below.
+configuration explicitly, you can use one of the methods below.

 You can now use either